 ? only once between the URL and the customization options.

-After adding and customizing the desired code based on your needs, make sure to save the changes.
-After that, revisit your page to make sure the video is working and displayed as expected.
+Please remember to save the changes once finished adding and customizing the desired code based on your needs.
+Then, revisit your page to ensure the video is working and displayed as expected.

-Please note that all the options are supported by YouTube at this point.
-However, sometimes YouTube changes the options and the code may not work as you expect.
+Please note that YouTube supports all the options at this point.
+However, sometimes YouTube changes the URL structure, which may not work as you expect.

-In this blog post, I will try to stay updated and monitor the most recent changes.
-If any of the code modifications above got outdated, please leave us a comment down below and I’ll fix it.
+This blog post will stay updated and monitor the most recent changes.
+If any of the code modifications above got outdated, please leave us a comment below, and I’ll fix it.

-We created an easy PDF cheatsheet file for you so you can download it and keep it handy any time you need it.
+We created an easy PDF cheatsheet file to download and keep handy any time you need it.

-Videos are a great addition to your WordPress website and highly recommended to be used.
+Videos are a great addition to your WordPress website, and I highly recommend you add them you your website.